 If any of these risk factors is not properly addressed, the risk for an unsafe outcome increases:

-- Drunk driver + Safe Vehicle + Good Road = Motor Vehicle Collision (M.V.C)
+- Dangerous driver + Safe Vehicle + Good Road = Motor Vehicle Collision (M.V.C)

 The Risk Factors of Driver, Vehicle and Road must strike a balance for traffic safety to be in check and to do this the Five E’s of Road Safety must always be present: